marq24/emacberry.com/_docs/5100-share.md

 It's not the most fancy page in the world - but have in mind it's all for **free** (this does not imply that you have to accept every crap).
 If you have any improvements - I am happy to hear from you.<br class="shot-end"/>

-# End Sharing & Remove the path from the emacberry.com Server
+# End Sharing & Remove the path from the emacberry.com Server {#remove}

 If you want to remove a previously shared path from the emacberry.com server you can open PathManager, scroll to the corresponding path, open the <i class="fa-solid fa-circle-chevron-down"></i> more-menu and then select the